albar965/littlenavmap-manual/src/en/OPTIONS.rst

    The server status (running or not running) is reverted to the previous state when pressing ``Cancel`` in the options dialog.
 -  Label ``Web Server is running at http://my-computer:8965 (IP address http://192.168.1.1:8965)``:
-   Shows a list of valid links using the IP address and the hostname (your computer name) of the web server.
+   Shows a list of valid links using the IP address and the host name (your computer name) of the web server.
    Clicking on either one opens the page in your default browser.
 You can always try the IP addresses if the computer names does not work.
 Some addresses might not work depending on network configuration.